marcusngwj/Portfolio/README.md

 Free online image editor - supports popular formats like psd

 - [Perspective Transform](https://www.photopea.com/learn/free-transform)
-- [Smart Object](https://helpx.adobe.com/photoshop/using/create-smart-objects.html): If there are smart objects present in the psd template, eg. on the screen on the device, double click on smart object icon to open it.
-Place the desired artwork and save it.
+- [Smart Object](https://helpx.adobe.com/photoshop/using/create-smart-objects.html): If there are smart objects present in the psd template, eg. on the screen of a device, double click on smart object layer icon to open it.
+Place the desired artwork in it and save it.
 Return to the template.

 ## Deployment